spences10/scottspence.com/posts/2023/02/06/how-to-implement-redirects-for-changed-post-routes-in-sveltekit/index.md

 This site is <DateDistance date='2021-04-06' /> old now!
 Before that I was using a URL path that directly mapped onto where the posts lived in the folder structure of the project.
 I used to have the routes on posts as `/:year/:month/:day/:slug`.
-With the new site I waned to map them to `/posts/:slug`.
+With the new site I wanted to map them to `/posts/:slug`.

 The old structure (to my mind) made perfect sense as it was easy to understand the age of the post from looking at the URL.
-However, I clearly mark the date on the post and even give a little informational banner at the top of the post to let you know the age of the post if it is over a year old.
+However, now I clearly mark the date on the post.
+I even give a little informational banner at the top of the post to let you know the age of the post if it is over a year old.

-From what I can glean the path structure of the URL is not a ranking factor for SEO, but it is a factor for user experience.
+From what I can glean, the path structure of the URL is not a ranking factor for SEO, but it is a factor for user experience.
 There was also technical reasons for the change, but that's another post.